-- holding an approved certificate III qualification OR having completed the approved certificate III units OR having completed 30% of the units in an approved ECT qualification.
+- have completed 30% of the units in an approved ECT qualification.

 Please note that all family day care coordinators in Australia are required to have an approved diploma level education and care qualification and cannot be ‘actively working towards’ this qualification.

 Actively working towards provisions apply under regulations 126(1) and 127 of the National Regulations.

 Taken to be an early childhood teacher

 Until 31 December 2017, once you have completed 50% of an approved ECT qualification (or if you already hold an approved diploma level qualification), you can be counted as an early childhood teacher under regulation 242.
 Please note that regulation 242 does not apply if you are working in a centre-based service educating and caring for 30 or more children preschool age or under in NSW.